iboB/jalog/doc/creating-scopes.md

 ### Scopes of Scopes

 In the trivial example from above the scope's... er... well... scope was the same as the logging function.
-Oviously if you define a scope in a function and want to use it another, you should pass it as an argument of the second one.
-This is not very conventient, so to make them easier to use, scopes are best defined globally (or, perhaps as members in some singleton or singleton-like class).
+Obviously if you define a scope in a function and want to use it another, you should pass it as an argument of the second one.
+This is not very convenient, so to make them easier to use, scopes are best defined globally (or, perhaps as members in some singleton or singleton-like class).

-Note that if you define a scope globally to be used in multiple compilation units (.cpp files), you should take care to separte the definition and the declaration, much like the case is with `jalog::Default_Scope`.
+Note that if you define a scope globally to be used in multiple compilation units (.cpp files), you should take care to separate the definition and the declaration, much like the case is with `jalog::Default_Scope`.
 Here is an example

 ```c++
 // myscope.hpp